aaronbieber/singleservingphoto/_posts/2010-03-31-one-tip-to-make-better-photographs.markdown

 So what is wrong with buying equipment, then?
 Buying equipment because you think you need it to get to the "next level" of your work is, generally speaking, untrue.
 Want some evidence?
-"Here are hundreds of incredible photos taken with iPhones":http://www.thebestcamera.com/popular.html.
+[Here are hundreds of incredible photos taken with iPhones](http://www.thebestcamera.com/popular.html).
 It doesn't really get a whole lot more low-tech than a 3-megapixel, fixed-focal-length cell phone camera...
 Which has horrendous low-light performance, I might add.